 How will I pay my tuition?

 Students have a variety of options to fund their tuition.
 Some of the frequently used funding options are included below, but we encourage you to consult with TU’s Financial Aid Office and/or a financial adviser when determining the best options available.

-Merit-based scholarships – determined by factors such as GPA, test scores and work experience – may be automatically awarded to applicants to the online M.S. in Cyber Security program.
-There is no separate application or process, and financial need is not considered when awarding merit-based scholarships.
+Merit-based scholarships – determined by factors such as GPA, test scores and work experience – may be available to applicants of the online M.S. in Cyber Security program.